Skip to Main Content

 Enteroscopy is a procedure used to examine the small intestine (small bowel).

 Small bowel biopsy; Push enteroscopy; Double-balloon enteroscopy; Capsule enteroscopy; Sonde enteroscopy

-A thin, flexible tube (endoscope) is usually inserted through the mouth and into the upper gastrointestinal tract.
-During a double-balloon enteroscopy, balloons attached to the endoscope can be inflated to allow the doctor to view a large part of the small intestine.
+A thin, flexible tube (endoscope) is inserted through the mouth and into the upper gastrointestinal tract.
+During a double-balloon enteroscopy, balloons attached to the endoscope can be inflated to allow the doctor to view a section of the small intestine.

 Do not take products containing aspirin for 1 week before the procedure.
 Tell your doctor if you take blood thinners such as warfarin (Coumadin) or clopidogrel (Plavix), because these may interfere with the test.
 Do NOT stop taking any medication unless told to do so by your health care provider.

 Do not eat any solid foods or milk products after midnight the day of your procedure.
 You may have clear liquids until 4 hours before your exam.

 You will be given calming medicine for the procedure and will not feel any discomfort.
 You may have some bloating or cramping when you wake up.
 This is from air that is pumped into the abdomen to expand the area during the procedure.

 This test is most often performed to help diagnose diseases of the small intestines.
 It may be done if you have:

 In a normal test result, the health care provider will not find sources of bleeding in the small bowel, and will not find any tumors or other abnormal tissue.

 Changes found on enteroscopy may be signs of disorders and conditions, including: